solarwinds/solarwinds-snap-agent-docker/README.md

 ## Integrating Kubernetes Cluster Events Collection With Loggly
 This documentaton can be also found in [Documentation for SolarWinds](https://documentation.solarwinds.com/en/Success_Center/appoptics/Content/kb/host_infrastructure/host_agent/kubernetes_ha.htm#integrating-kubernetes-cluster-events-collection-with-loggly) webpage.
 Version 22 of Kubernetes collector allows you to collect cluster events and push them to Loggly using logs collector under the hood.
-To utilise this functionality there is a need to create corresponding configmaps in your cluster, with proper plugins configration.
+To utilize this functionality there is a need to create corresponding configmaps in your cluster, with proper plugins configuration.
 The example config files can be found in [Event collector configs](examples/event-collector-configs).
 To enable event collection in your deployment, follow below steps:

 * Create Kubernetes secret for `SOLARWINDS_TOKEN`:
   ```shell